Art Evans (actor)

-Arthur James Evans (born March 27, 1942) is an American actor who has made multiple film and television program appearances over three decades.
+Arthur James Evans (March 27, 1942 – December 21, 2024) was an American actor who made multiple film and television appearances over five decades.

+Life and career

-Evans was born in Berkeley, California.
-His acting career, spanning almost 40 years, started with Frank Silvera's Theater of Being in Los Angeles.
+Evans was born in Berkeley, California, on March 27, 1942.

+Evans' acting career, spanning almost 40 years, started with Frank Silvera's Theater of Being in Los Angeles.
 He took a starring role in The Amen Corner which transferred to Broadway in 1965.
 His first uncredited acting performance in film was Claudine in 1974.
 His first credited role was in Chico and the Man as Bubba in the episode "Too Many Crooks" which aired in 1976, and his talents for many instruments came in handy when playing Blind Lemon Jefferson in the movie Leadbelly (1976).